Fun Things to do in Seattle with Kids!

 Pike Place Market

 A trip to Seattle with kids isn’t complete without exploring the legendary Pike Place Market.
-The Pike Place Market is not just a public market, but rather it’s also the heart of downtown Seattle.
-More than anything else about this city – its farmers and craftspeople who live here as well!
+The Pike Place Market is not just a public market, but rather the heart of downtown Seattle.
+Spanning nine acres, the market is a sensory delight, brimming with sights, sounds, and flavors that promise an unforgettable family adventure.

 The Museum of Flight